ruffrey/pine/README.md

 This app implements the machine learning technique of generating groups of random decision trees, where each is responsible for small parts of the dataset.

+Training and predictions for **continuous** floating point or integer data are available (categorical-voting not supported).

 See [this Kaggle discussion](https://www.kaggle.com/general/3920) of the term *random forest*.

 ## usage